What is the port authority’s process for reviewing project permit applications?

 Vancouver Fraser Port Authority is responsible for the administration, management and control of land and water within our jurisdiction.
 Since 1992, part of that responsibility has been conducting reviews of works or projects proposed for port lands.
-Our role is to ensure that proposed works and activities within our jurisdiction are carefully considered before determining if they should proceed.
-This authority is derived through the Canada Marine Act and the Canadian Environmental Assessment Act, 2012.
+Our role is to ensure that proposed works and activities within our jurisdiction are carefully considered before we determine if they should proceed.
+This authority is derived through the Canada Marine Act and the Impact Assessment Act.
 Proposals must also be compatible with our Land Use Plan and Letters Patent.

 The review process has stringent requirements and each application is carefully considered and rigorously reviewed on its merits and impacts on local communities and the environment.
 Applications are generally pre-screened and our experts work closely with proponents to ensure their applications are thorough, complete and evidence-based.

 Our consideration of project permit applications include technical and environmental reviews and any required municipal, stakeholder and community engagement and Indigenous consultation.
 The community is encouraged to participate in the engagement process initiated through the review of certain proposed projects.